mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - I try to include every question, no matter how dumb it may seem.
 What you might think is a dumb question may actually be a very good question for someone else to study.

 # Basic Circuits
-- What's ohm law? (do people even get this wrong??)
+- What's ohm law? (do people even get this wrong??
+Next time I get asked this I'm going to get it wrong on purpose lmao)
+- Conceptually explain ohm's law.
+- What are some basic circuit analyis laws?
+- What are KCL/KVL?
+- Basic KCL/KVL circuit problems.
 - What's the equation to find power?
-- What's the voltage divider equation?
+- Draw a voltage divider circuit.
+What's the voltage divider equation?
+Derive it.
 - Basic RLC circuit analysis.
 - Basic LPF/BPF/HPF filter analysis.
 - Passive components' parastics.